drguichard/kitUI_marketplace-kitchenlessons/README.md

 	MOLECULE LIST

 * Lists
-	-text
-	-image
-	-icon
+	* text
+	* image
+	* icon
 * Cards
-	-photo, title, par and button
+	* photo, title, par and button
-	-without photo
+	* without photo
-	-with icon/avatar on left side and par on right side -with photo that takes all and a title above
+	* with icon/avatar on left side and par on right side
+	* with photo that takes all and a title above